bootstrapstudio/clean-sky-template/README.md

 ![Clean Sky Template](/readme-images/clean-sky-title.jpg)

 **Clean Sky** is a free, beautiful, multi-page template made with Bootstrap 4.
 It is suitable for all projects - from business websites to personal blogs.
 The template consists of over 15 fully responsive pages, each one carefully coded and with a clean design.
-[You can see a live demo here &raquo;](https://epicbootstrap.com/templates/clean-sky#index)
+[You can Get it in Bootstrap Studio &raquo;](https://bootstrapstudio.io/)

 ## Features